Panther II tank

-Panther II at the U.S. Army Armor & Cavalry Collection, Fort Benning.
-The Panther G turret was installed postwar as a placeholder.

 The Panther II is a German tank design of the Second World War based on the design of the original Panther tank.
 It had slightly thicker armour than the Panther and adopted some standardised components from the Tiger II tank design.
 (Note: "An unusual one-of-a-kind Panther tank variant generally called the Panther II [...] represents a 1943 German attempt to create a hybrid vehicle that would combine components from early Panther tanks with yet-to-be-built Tiger II heavy tanks.")
 The Panther II did not progress beyond prototypes and did not enter production.

 Development and production

 The early motivation for improving the Panther tank came from the concern of Adolf Hitler and others who believed that it lacked sufficient armour.
 Hitler had already insisted on an increase in its armour once, early in the design of the original Panther in 1942.
 Discussions involving Hitler in January 1943 called for further increased armour; initially referred to as Panther 2, it was known as the Panther II after April 1943.
 Following the decision not to commence production, the concepts and ideas were used for the design of the E-50 Standardpanzer project.